 There’s nothing Gourmet Gigs likes more than a combination of music accompanied by interesting culinary or alcoholic refreshment.

 Last Tuesday offered such an occasion, with the added mystery of a location in the heart of an industrial estate in Walthamstow.
 Just to rewind: The End festival in Crouch End two weeks previously had featured a band called Firestations, who caught the attention of a few us.
-So we were particularly excited to discover their debut album was only a tantalising week away, at Wild Card Brewery, located at the aforementioned estate.
+So we were particularly excited to discover their debut album launch show was only a tantalising week away, at Wild Card Brewery, located at the aforementioned estate.

 The venue, once we found it, is a welcoming and cosy space among the brewing apparatus, with a tiny bar serving Wild Card Brewery’s various craft ales.
 It was heartening to see the place packed out, especially at such an important moment for a new band.
 As for the beers, they were all perfect for winter, very full of flavour and warming.
 After a pint of the palest, King of Hearts, I moved onto the darkest which has a delicious mellow and smoky flavour.
 Another visit is needed to do justice to the range.